coloursofnoise/Resources/Mod-Settings.md

 ## Making a custom Mod Options section

-If the above is not enough for your needs, you can also choose to build the whole Mod Options section by yourself.
+If the above is not enough for your needs, you can decide to build the whole Mod Options section for your mod by yourself.
 To do that, override the `CreateModMenuSection` method in your EverestModule class (**not** your settings class):

 ```cs
 public override void CreateModMenuSection(TextMenu menu, bool inGame, EventInstance snapshot) {